ITAM

 You can’t troubleshoot if alerts are routed based on stale metadata.

-If you're serious about software asset management best practices, your tagging system needs to reflect how assets behave — not just what they were labeled when they launched.
+If you're serious about IT asset management best practices, your tagging system needs to reflect how assets behave — not just what they were labeled when they launched.

-Here is the real case from my experience as ITAM expert supporting Cloudaware clients
+Here is the IT asset management example from my experience as ITAM expert supporting Cloudaware clients

 Midway through a product launch, the team got slammed with latency alerts.
 APIs slowed to a crawl, dashboards lit up like a holiday tree, and incident calls started flying.